ldoocy/project_template/proposal/README.md

 ## General Introduction

 It is understood that humans' feelings are affected by their environment, both the built environment and the people they interact with.
-It is also understood that humans perfrom tasks differently based on their personality type.
-The OCEAN model provides a layout for a particular personality types given five degrees of freedom.
+It is also understood that humans perform tasks differently based on individual differences, such as personality type.
+The OCEAN model provides a layout for particular personality types given five degrees of freedom.
 We aim to show the propogation of a feeling throughout a crowd.
-With a better understanding how individuals react to their evironment, we can build and environment that best encourages a group of people the way we want to.
+With a better understanding how individuals react to their evironment, we can build an environment that encourages a group of people to perform desired actions.
 People with personalities that better react to the built environment will begin to influence those who are more affected by human to human interactions and so on.
 Here we apply self organization theories to understand the best method to promote a "good" feeling within a space.

 This type of propogation of feelings can also be applied to a space where safety is concerned.
 If we implement an initial condition of a dangerous event that sparks panic, such as a fire, bomb, or active shooter, we can understand how to build an environment to encourage the least amount of panic.
 This can help usher the most amount of people to safety as possible.
 Reactions to extreme events will rely heavily on the personalities of the individuals involved, and we seek to understand the best scenerio for all envolved.

 We will begin by approaching the problem from a few different angles:
 * ?